How to resolve conflict in a team: Step-by-step with examples

 There are all sorts of different personality types woven into the fabric of every single workplace.
-While these unique personality traits could make individuals a perfect fit for their roles, the same differences can be what cause workplace conflicts and disagreements.
+While certain personality traits can make individuals a perfect fit for their roles, the same differences can also cause workplace conflicts and disagreements.

 Whether you’re struggling to resolve conflict on your team or trying to manage healthy conflict productively, there are strategies available to help.
-After all, the last thing anybody wants to be dealing with is regular disagreements at work.
+After all, the last thing anybody wants to deal with is regular disagreements at work.

-Here, we’ll guide you through the ins and outs of workplace conflict, and introduce you to some effective strategies when it comes to creating positive outcomes from common workplace disagreements.
+Here, we’ll guide you through the ins and outs of workplace conflict and introduce you to some effective strategies for creating positive outcomes from common workplace disagreements.

 Types of workplace conflict